dexC166/dex-real-time-streaming/architecture.md

 I understand the architecture end-to-end, and chose each tool or technique specifically for:

-- Real-time feedback (SWR, Zustand, toasts)
+- Real-time feedback (SWR for data fetching, Zustand for UI state)
 - Security and privacy (NextAuth with JWT, secret management)
 - Speed to market and flexibility (Next.js, Tailwind, Prisma on MongoDB)
 - Long-term maintainability (strong typing, modular file structure, API abstraction)